aljosephson/AREC-596-Spring2024/README.md

 Last update: 1 March 2024.

-## Readings
+## Readings and Slides

 Readings are available in the subfolder "Readings".
+Slides are available in the subflower "Slides".

 ## Code